ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Game modifiers

-Game modifiers should have the word `mod` after the mod name to reduce ambiguity.
-These must be spelt as seen below (note the letter casing and spacing):
+Game modifiers must have the word `mod` after the mod name to reduce ambiguity.
+These must be spelt as seen below (letter casing and spacing must match):

 - `Easy` or `EZ`
 - `No Fail` or `NF`